FLEX (operating system)

 FLEX is a discontinued single-tasking operating system developed by Technical Systems Consultants (TSC) of West Lafayette, Indiana, for the Motorola 6800 in 1976.

 Overview

-The original version was distributed on 8" floppy disks; the (smaller) version for 5.25" floppies is called mini-Flex.
+The original version was distributed on 8-inch floppy disks; the (smaller) version for 5.25-inch floppies is called mini-Flex.
 It was also later ported to the Motorola 6809; that version is called Flex09.
 All versions are text-based and intended for use on display devices ranging from printing terminals like the Teletype Model 33 ASR to smart terminals.
 While no graphic displays are supported by TSC software, some hardware supports elementary graphics and pointing devices.